 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Parent Attendance at Student Led Conferences The number of families attending SLCs in Fall 2019 was 99%.
-The number of families attending SLCs in during the 2021-2022 school year was 98%.
+The number of families attending SLCs during the 2021-2022 school year was 98%.
+The number of families attending SLCs during the 2022-2023 school year was 97%.
 The number of parents attending student led conferences will remain higher than 90% as measured by sign in logs and teacher feedback.
 Parent Input in Decision Making Spring 2019 parent surveys show that 85% of families believe that Connect is Good, Very Good, or Excellent at involving parents in decision-making processes.
 Spring 2022 parent surveys show that 85% of families believe that Connect is Good, Very Good, or Excellent at involving parents in decision-making processes.
-At least 85% of families believe that DV Connect is Good, Very Good, or Excellent at involving parents in decisionmaking processes.
+Fall 2022 parent surveys: 88% of parents Agree or Strongly Agree that they feel welcome to participate at the school.
+Spring 2023 parent surveys TBD At least 85% of families believe that DV Connect is Good, Very Good, or Excellent at involving parents in decisionmaking processes.

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Parent Participation in programs for unduplicated pupils Fall 2020 parent survey responses to the question: 'I feel welcome to participate at this school' are 75% positive (Agree/Strongly Agree) for families whose primary language is other than English, and 90% positive for those who report being socioeconomically disadvantaged. at this school' are 100% positive (Agree/Strongly Agree) for families whose primary At least 85% of families who are socio-economically disadvantaged and/or whose primary language is other than English, Agree or Strongly Agree that they feel welcome to participate at DV Connect.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Parent Participation in programs for unduplicated pupils Fall 2020 parent survey responses to the question: 'I feel welcome to participate at this school' are 75% positive (Agree/Strongly Agree) for families whose primary language is other than English, and 90% positive for those who report being socioeconomically disadvantaged.
+Fall 2021 parent survey responses to the question: 'I feel welcome to participate at this school' are 100% positive (Agree/Strongly Agree) for families whose primary language is other than English, and 75% positive for those who report being socioeconomically disadvantaged.
+Fall 2022 parent survey responses to the question: 'I feel welcome to participate at this school' are 100% positive (Agree/Strongly Agree) for families whose primary language is other than English, and 100% positive for those who report being socioeconomically disadvantaged.
+At least 85% of families who are socio-economically disadvantaged and/or whose primary language is other than English, Agree or Strongly Agree that they feel welcome to participate at DV Connect.
 ADA 2019-20 ADA was calculated from the first day of school until the last day of February due to COVID 19 closures.
 The 2019-2020 overall rate through the end of February 2020 was 98.38%.
 DV Connect ADA for 2021-22 was 97.97%.
+2022-23 ADA for DV Connect 9-12 was 97.82% and for TK-8 it was 96.45%.
 DV Connect ADA will remain above 95%.
 Chronic Absenteeism: DV Connect students will demonstrate low chronic absenteeism rates as an indicator of positive engagement in school.
 On the 2019 CA Dashboard, 2% of students were chronically absent, a decrease of 2.4% from the previous year for a Blue color rating overall.
 Chronic Absenteeism was not published by the state on the 2021 CA School Dashboard.
-DV Connect will maintain a Blue or Green rating for the Chronic Absenteeism indicator on the CA School Dashboard.
+On the 2022 CA Dashboard, 3.8% of students were Chronically Absent, for a Low dashboard status.
+Chronic Absenteeism was not reported by the state in 2021 so no change DV Connect will maintain a Blue or Green rating for the Chronic Absenteeism indicator on the CA School Dashboard.